ivangfr/springboot-kafka-connect-jdbc-streams/README.md

    }
    ```

-2. Checking `Elasticsearch`
+2. Checking `Elasticsearch`:
    ```
    curl "localhost:9200/store.streams.orders/_search?pretty"
    ```

-   We should have one order with a customer and products names.
+   We should have one order with a customer and products names:
    ```
    {
      "took" : 844,